matth-x/OCPP-Socket/README.md

 ### Limitations

 Due to the low RAM installed on the ESP8266, it is not possible to use TLS at the moment.
 See this project as a reference Socket implementation for your own designs based on the newer ESP32.
-It could be possible to overcome the heap shortage by switching to the [RTOS SDK](https://github.com/espressif/ESP8266_RTOS_SDK) which has more controls for fine-tuning integrated components and trying other TLS libraries (MbedTLS or WolfSSL).
+It could be possible to overcome the heap shortage by switching to the [ESP8266 RTOS SDK](https://github.com/espressif/ESP8266_RTOS_SDK) which has more controls for fine-tuning integrated components and trying other TLS libraries (MbedTLS or WolfSSL).

+A further limitation is that the Wi-Fi credentials and OCPP server address are hardcoded, so that the firmware needs to be compiled again for each deployment.
+It's not clear which provisioning scheme is best for this device type.
+The obvious solution, a captive portal, could be too inflexible for larger deployments.
+It's left to the users of this project to integrate an appropriate solution.

 ### License